NilsGolembiewski/mass-information-retrieval-tool/README.md

 # Prompt template for querying Gemini
 prompt_template: |
+  For the entity described by the following key information:
+  {key_values_json}

-  For the company "{item}", find the following information and provide it strictly as a JSON object matching this structure:
+  Find the following details and provide them strictly as a JSON object matching this structure:
   {schema_json}

   If you cannot find a specific piece of information, use a JSON null value for that key.
 Do not add any explanatory text outside the JSON object.